furixturi/nodeschool_learnyounode/README.md

 	myModule( myArg );
 	```

 * It is idiomatic to check for errors and do early-returns in callback functions.
-If your module takes a callback
+If your module takes a callback, you can do it as follows:

 	```javascript
 	module.exports = function ( args, callback ) {